virgs/jsonPlaceholderReplacer/README.md

 //    replaceable: "higherPriority"
 // }
 ```
 It keeps original variable types.
-So, if, in the map, a variable is boolean/string/number/object when it's replaced, it still is boolean/string/number/object:
+So, if, in the map, a variable is boolean/string/number/object when it's replaced, it remains as boolean/string/number/object:
 ```
 placeHolderReplacer.addVariableMap({
     booleanKey: true,